-Students' Entitlement to CFIAG
+Students' Entitlement to CEIAG

-- Throughout key stages 3 and 4, in Personal Development (PD) lessons, students will be able to learn about, and reflect on, their own skills and qualities and how these relate to specific careers and jobs. - Students will have opportunities to research careers by using the careers software programmes Job Explorer Database (JED), Higher Ideas and Unifrog.
+- Throughout key stages 3 and 4, in Personal Development (PD) lessons, students will be able to learn about, and reflect on, their own skills and qualities and how these relate to specific careers and jobs. - Students will have opportunities to research careers by using individual Unifrog logins.

-- Students will be able to use the Careers Library to access careers information and software at lunchtime and after school. - Students will be able to attend careers talks from outside employers. - Students will be supported in making decisions for their options choices in year 9, year 11 and year 13, which includes attending the school's Options evenings. - In year 10 students will write a CV and a letter to employers, in PD lessons and take part in a mock interview. - Students studying vocational qualifications in key stage 4 (e.g. BTECs) will have the opportunity to take part in work experience. - Year 11 students will have the opportunity for an in-depth careers interview with the Careers Consultant. - Year 12 students will all take part in work experience. - The academy's Careers Consultant will be available to help students; if they need further help and support from an external careers advisor tutors/parents can arrange an appointment for students through the Careers Consultant. - Guidance and support will also be provided throughout the year by tutors and subject teachers. - Whole academy annual careers fair.
+- Students will be able to use the Careers Library to access careers information or discuss their plans with the CEIAG Lead or Careers Advisor at break times or after school. - Students across all year groups will take part in meaningful encounters with external employers during assemblies, presentations and workshops. - Students will be supported in making decisions for their options choices in year 9, year 11 and year 13, which includes attending the school's Options evenings. - Year 9 transition will be supported with a group careers meeting with the Careers Advisor. - In year 10 students will be guided through how to construct professional correspondence, including writing a letter and a CV, in PD lessons and take part in a mock interview. - Students studying vocational qualifications in key stage 4 (e.g. BTECs) will have the opportunity to take part in work experience. - Year 10 and 11 students will have the opportunity for an in-depth careers interview with a Careers Advisor. - Year 12 students will all take part in work experience. - Students across all year groups will take part in a whole school Careers Week, whereby all subject lessons will focus on careers and education guidance in that field. - Key Stage 3 students are welcome to make an appointment to discuss further education and career plans with the CEIAG Lead. - Guidance and support will also be provided throughout the year by tutors and subject teachers.